Pickwick Lock & Dam

 I’m learning to cut the bends in the river and finding the best speed just off the eddies along the shore but inside the strong current – about 50 feet offshore.
 I didn’t have to worry about shallow ridges protruding from the shoreline like they did on the lake.
 According to the GPS, LT was doing 18-20 mph – not bad against this current.
 And still not wide open.

 After 29 miles, I stopped at Wolf Island in another eddy for lunch.
 Pickwick Dam is another 11.3 miles.
 Rain is forecast for tomorrow and the river isn’t forecast to start dropping for another 5-6 days.
-I’m in a good mood and decide to lock through this afternoon.
+I’m in a good mood and decide to lock through this afternoon instead of tomorrow.

 I spend an hour or so reviewing my Coast Guard Auxiliary course notes on radio etiquette.
 I’ve had my VHF radio on but there’s so little traffic on the river I’ve not used it yet.
 I even wrote out a little message: “For what’s it worth, this is my first lock.
 Feel free to call me out if I do something stupid.”